 The future of multi-point electrical metering is moving beyond being a simple metering platform to becoming a generic building services intelligence platform.

 Recognized as a leader in innovation in submetering technologies, Triacta Power Solutions has a featured article in BIoT Canada on submetering and data ownership.

-With today’s open communication protocols, there’s no reason property managers and building owners shouldn’t be able to take full advantage of as many web services as they like — without restriction or having to choose a single provider.
+With today’s open communication protocols, there’s no reason property managers and building owners shouldn’t be able to take full advantage of as many web services as they like — without restriction.
 It’s your data after all.

 The rapid development of cloud-based applications and the evolution of networking technologies have set the stage for a radical change in how building services will be delivered and managed going forward.